Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 Variable&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description | Default
 -------------- | ----------- | -------
-`API_PORT` | Port at which RIG exposes internal APIs such as API Proxy management or user connections management. | 4010 `DISCOVERY_TYPE` | Type of discovery used in distributed mode.
+`API_PORT` | Port at which RIG exposes internal APIs such as API Proxy management or user connections management. | 4010 `CORS` | The "Access-Control-Allow-Origin" setting for the inbound port.
+It is usually a good idea to set this to your domain. | "*"
+`DISCOVERY_TYPE` | Type of discovery used in distributed mode.
 If not set discovery is not used.
 Available options: `dns`. | nil
 `DNS_NAME` | Address where RIG will do DNS discovery for Node host addresses. | "localhost" `HOST` | Hostname for Phoenix endpoints (HTTP communication). | "localhost"